Device-Level Optimization Techniques for Solid-State Drives: A Survey: Device-Level Optimization Techniques

-Low-density parity-check (LDPC) codes are the most commonly used error correction codes (ECC) in NAND flash memory storage.
+Low-density parity-check (LDPC) codes are the most commonly used ECC in NAND flash memory storage.
 To enhance the read response speed and reliability of SSDs, extensive research has focused on optimizing LDPC read performance.
-These strategies fall primarily into three categories: optimizing read voltage strategies, improving decoding algorithms, and innovating storage architectures or data management.
+These strategies primarily fall into three categories: optimizing read voltage strategies, improving decoding algorithms, and innovating storage architectures or data management.